Help is available for opioid use disorder (OUD) in Franklin. Use the map below to find resources near you.

 Each person has a personal path to recovery from opioid use disorder, and treatment with medication is a medical standard of care.
 People who stop using opioids often go back to using them if they do not use medication to help them.
 Stopping and then restarting opioid use increases the chance of dying from an overdose.

-Naloxone (also known as NARCAN® Nasal Spray) is a medicine that can save someone’s life if they are overdosing on opioids—whether it’s a prescription opioid medicine, heroin, or a drug containing fentanyl.
+Naloxone (also known as NARCAN® Nasal Spray) is a medicine that can save someone’s life if they are overdosing on opioids—whether it’s a prescription opioid, heroin, or a drug containing fentanyl.

 Anyone can give naloxone to a person who may be overdosing, even if you don’t know what they have overdosed on.